 EU Regulation 261 is a piece of legislation passed by the European Commission in 2004, which sets out the rules on compensation regulation for passengers who have been denied boarding or have had their flights cancelled or delayed.

 If your flight has been delayed, you may be entitled to financial compensation or some other form of recompense from your airline, depending on how long you were delayed for and where you were flying to or from.
-In this context it is important to understand the EU’s definition of the word ‘delay’ – any compensation you might be due is calculated around your aircraft’s scheduled arrival time, which is defined as when the aircraft doors open and not, as you might expect, when the plane touches down - flights are checkable here.
+In this context it is important to understand the EU’s definition of the word ‘delay’ – any compensation you might be due is calculated around your aircraft’s scheduled arrival time, which is defined as when the aircraft doors open and not, as you might expect when the plane touches down – you can check to see if you can get compensation from the airline here.

 Although the law is clear about what you can expect from your airline, negotiating the complexities of Regulation 261 can prove a minefield without specialist advice.
 While the Civil Aviation Authority (CAA) has a useful guide to help you understand what you may be entitled to in the event of a cancelled flight, knowing whether your flight is covered and what you can demand is not always straightforward.
 As an example, I noticed the news was reporting about Liverpool flight delays along with hundreds of disgruntled passengers.
 Where this guide comes into its own is explaining how refunds work and should help clear up any ambiguities about regulation 261.